Beee4life/action-logger/README.md

 ## Usage

+## Impact

+* Upon activation a new database table named `wp_action_logs` is created.
+* Every action is logged real-time, which is 1 row being stored in the database
+* Upon uninstallation the database table `wp_action_logs` is dropped (unless preserve data is selected in the options panel).

+## FAQ

+= Which plugins/actions are included in the plugin =

+### WP core
+* user registration
+* user change
+* user delete

+### Events manager
+* event booking cancelled
+* event booking rejected
+* event booking approved (in progress)
+* more to follow...

+= Can I log my own custom action actions ? =

+Of course.
 To use the logger, you need to add piece of code on the place where you want the tracking to occur.
+This can be a plugin or a theme.

     ActionLogger::log_user_action( $action, $action_generator, $action_description );